 Tarrant County College has established rules and regulations for student conduct and behavior.
-These items may be found in the Student Handbook which is available on the TCC website.
+These items may be found in the Student Handbook, which is available on the TCC website at www.tccd.edu.
 Failure to abide by all rules and regulations may be grounds for disciplinary action.

-The Vice President for Student Development Services is responsible for enforcing campus student discipline as outlined in the Student Handbook and makes recommendations to the President regarding student violations of College Regulations and adherence to the District's disciplinary procedures.
+The vice president for Student Development Services is responsible for enforcing campus student discipline as outlined in the Student Handbook and makes recommendations to the president regarding student violations of College Regulations and adherence to the District's disciplinary procedures.
 These procedures will assure prompt and appropriate action, as well as provide due process in accordance with the guidelines stipulated by the Texas Higher Education Coordinating Board.